-You’ve just built a new website and optimised it perfectly; however, you still may be at the risk of negative SEO attacks.
+You’ve just built a new website and optimised it perfectly; however, you still may be at risk of negative SEO attacks.
+It is crucial to utilise Google Webmaster Tools to monitor your website’s performance and detect any signs of negative SEO

 While some negative SEO attacks can be mild and seemingly innocuous, others can be far more direct and harm your website gravely.
-While Google itself tries its best to reduce these attacks, it is often out of its hands.
+This risk is especially significant if you manage multiple sites, as each one can be a potential target for negative SEO practitioners.

-As a website owner, it is imperative to understand what negative SEO is, its types, and how you can protect your website from such attacks.
-In this guide, you will learn about all this and more.
-You will find out about the tools you can use to protect a website against these attacks.
+As a website owner, it is imperative to understand what negative SEO is, its types, and how to protect your website from such attacks.
+This guide will teach you about all this and more, including specific strategies to safeguard your web pages.

-So, sit back, and let us walk you through the different types of negative SEO and how to protect your site from them.
+So, please sit back, and let us walk you through the different types of negative SEO and how to protect your site from n negative attacks.
 Take a look.

 What Is Negative SEO?

-If you know what SEO is and how it helps your website ranking, it may be easier to understand negative SEO.
-Negative SEO is the opposite of SEO — so, it has an adverse effect on the ranking of your website.
-Many websites use tactics (that we will discuss later) that can harm the flow of organic traffic to your website.
+Knowing what SEO is and how it helps your website ranking may be easier to understand the negative SEO strategy.
+Negative SEO is the opposite of SEO, harming your website’s ranking.
+Many websites use tactics (we will discuss later) to break the organic traffic flow to your website.

-These tactics are employed by other websites that have malicious intentions to harm yours.
-It can be in the form of negative reviews, duplicate content, bad links, and content scraping that can cause a sudden drop in the keyword rankings of your website.
+These tactics are employed by other websites with malicious intentions to harm yours.
+Negative reviews, duplicate content, bad links, and content scraping can cause a sudden drop in your website’s keyword rankings.
+To combat this, Google provides a helpful tool called the Disavow Tool that allows you to disassociate your site from any harmful or spammy links pointing towards it.

-The first step to stopping this kind of negative SEO is to keep an eye out or keep track of your website ranking.
-If you notice unnatural links or a sudden drop in your search engine rankings, it is imperative to find the right tools to locate a negative SEO attack.
-Only then can you begin taking the right steps to defend your website against such nefarious techniques.
+The first step to stopping this negative SEO is to keep an eye out for or track your site’s rankings.
+If you notice unnatural links or a sudden drop in your search engine rankings, finding the right tools to locate a negative SEO attack is imperative.
+By actively monitoring your site’s performance, you can take timely and effective steps to defend your website against such nefarious techniques.

 Negative SEO is sometimes known as black hat SEO primarily due to its malevolent nature and implications.
-In fact, a lot of website owners assume that negative SEO occurs when a competitor’s website is trying to outrank their own.
+Many website owners assume that negative SEO occurs when a competitor’s website tries to outrank its own.
 However, this isn’t always the case.

-Often, negative SEO attacks occur if a website is not protected or too weak, or another website has negative SEO tactics at its disposal.
+Often, negative SEO attacks occur if a website is not protected or is too weak or another website has negative SEO tactics at its disposal.

-Let us now explore some of the types of negative SEO and their effects.
+Let us now explore some types of negative SEO and their effects.

 Types Of Negative SEO